Salvadoran president declares emergency without OK from congress, sparking controversy

 By Nelson Renteria

-MEXICO CITY, May 17 (Reuters) - Salvadoran President Nayib Bukele on Saturday night declared a state of emergency to extend coronavirus measures without approval by congress, touching off a torrent of criticism that the move had been unconstitutional.
+MEXICO CITY, May 17 (Reuters) - El Salvador's attorney general on Sunday challenged a decree by President Nayib Bukele, who declared a state of emergency the previous evening to extend coronavirus measures without approval by congress.

-Salvadoran lawmakers and prosecutors on Sunday vowed to challenge the decree, which they said had overstepped Bukele's powers.
+Congress approved an emergency declaration in March to respond to the coronavirus pandemic, but after an extension in April, the measure was due to expire Sunday.
+Lawmakers had planned to discuss an extension when they reconvened on Monday.

 Less than a year into his administration, Bukele, a brash 38-year-old leader, has repeatedly angered rights groups, who say he has shown authoritarian tendencies.
 In February, Bukele and a group of soldiers armed with automatic weapons briefly occupied congress.
 Last month, he released startling photos of hundreds of jailed gang members stripped to underwear and pressed together in formation, horrifying advocates.

-Congress approved an emergency declaration in March to respond to the coronavirus pandemic, but after an extension in April, the measure was due to expire Sunday.
-Lawmakers planned to discuss an extension when they reconvened on Monday.

-Shortly after Bukele issued his decree, the Salvadoran attorney general said in a statement that it would file a suit alleging that the move was unconstitutional with the country's top court.
+Shortly after Bukele issued his decree, the Salvadoran attorney general filed a suit alleging that the move was unconstitutional with the country's top court.

 But Bukele, who swept to the presidency last year with an outsider candidacy, maintained he was well within his rights.